 It's important to know that all official GRE scores are valid and should be considered with equal preference in the admissions decision.

 Percentile ranks are also very helpful and informative when comparing scores on the prior and current tests because they're indicative of how well the test taker performed in relation to other test takers.
 Additionally, score reports for both the prior and current tests use the same set of percentile ranks for each measure, which indicates how the applicant performed in comparison to the reference group from a recent three-year period.

 Many factors play a role in an applicant's admissibility and expectation of success as a graduate-level student.
 GRE scores are only one element of this total picture and should be considered along with other data.

 Particular attention should be paid to the use of GRE scores for test takers described below.
 See the GRE research reports for more details.

 Repeat Test Takers

 It may be to a test-taker's advantage to take a GRE test more than once if they don't think their scores accurately reflect their abilities.
 Those considering repeating a test are advised that large score increases are unusual, and for some test takers, scores will go down.
-Beginning in July 2012 with the introduction of the ScoreSelectSM option, test takers who retake the test can decide which GRE scores to send to designated institutions.
+With the ScoreSelectSM option, test takers who retake the test can decide which GRE scores to send to designated institutions.
 Scores for a test administration must be reported in their entirety.
 Institutions will receive score reports that show the scores that test takers selected to send to them.
 There will be no special indication if other GRE tests have been taken.

 If an institution would like applicants to submit scores from all GRE tests taken, the GRE program advises institutions to communicate this information directly to prospective applicants.
 The GRE Program encourages test takers to refer to an institution's policies with regard to the GRE tests if the test taker is unsure of which scores to send.